Smile-SA/odoo_addons/README.md

 Changelog
 ---------

+* **0.4.dev** (unreleased)
+  * No changes yet

 * **0.3** (2011-12-23)
-  * Only remove lines when they are explicitely deleted by the user.
+  * Only remove lines when they are explicitely deleted by the user
-  * Fix JavaScript grand total and column total on line deletion.
+  * Fix JavaScript grand total and column total on line deletion

 * **0.2** (2011-12-15)
   * First open-source public release